Azure Managed Disks Overview

 Outbound data transfers: Outbound data transfers (data going out of Azure data centers) incur billing for bandwidth usage.

-Managed Disk Snapshots (full disk copy): A Managed Snapshot is a read-only copy of a managed disk which is stored as a standard managed disk.
+A Managed Snapshot is a read-only full copy of a managed disk which is stored as a standard managed disk by default.
 With snapshots, you can back up your managed disks at any point in time.
 These snapshots exist independent of the source disk and can be used to create new Managed Disks.
-The cost of a managed snapshot is the same as that for standard managed disk.
-For example, if you take a snapshot of a managed disk with provisioned capacity of 64 GB and actual used data size of 10 GB, snapshot will be billed only for the used data size of 10 GB.
+They are billed based on the used size.
+For example, if you create a snapshot of a managed disk with provisioned capacity of 64 GB and actual used data size of 10 GB, snapshot will be billed only for the used data size of 10 GB.

 Incremental snapshots are currently not supported for Managed Disks, but will be supported in the future.